-How to make the most light and fluffy cheese scones, plus tricks how to make your scones rise and what to serve them with.
+How to make the most light and fluffy cheese scones, the tricks in making your scones rise and how to serve them.
 Easy recipe using plain flour with suggested best cheeses.

 There's something incredibly comforting about serving warm, light and fluffy cheese scones with melted butter and a pot of tea.
 It's Oh-so-British!